publicarray/my-fish/README.md

 fisher publicarray/my-fish
 ```

-Install fisherman plug-ins and configure shell to my liking
+Configure shell to my preferences

+**These are my personal preferences and as such it is not recommended to run 'this command without knowing what it does.
+Please inspect [my-fish](https://github.com/publicarray/my-fish/blob/master/functions/my-fish.fish) beforehand**

 ```sh
 my-fish
 ```

 ## Install Manualy